ESMCI/cime/doc/source/users_guide/running-a-case.rst

 Controlling starting, stopping and restarting a run
 ====================================================

-The file **env_run.xml** contains variables which may be modified at initialization and any time during the course of a model run.
+The file **env_run.xml** contains variables that may be modified at initialization or any time during the course of a model run.
 Among other features, the variables comprise coupler namelist settings for the model stop time, restart frequency, coupler history frequency, and a flag to determine if the run should be flagged as a continuation run.

 At a minimum, you will need to set the variables ``$STOP_OPTION`` and ``$STOP_N``.
-Other driver namelist settings will then have consistent and reasonable default values.
+Other driver namelist settings then will have consistent and reasonable default values.
 These default settings guarantee that restart files are produced at the end of the model run.